CharlieDigital/dn7-source-generators/README.md

 ## Closing Thoughts

 .NET source generators are a powerful platform capability that can be harnessed to reduce a lot of boilerplate code while still providing strongly-typed access.

-For performance sensitive use cases where .NET native ahead-of-time compilation (AOT) can decrease startup times, using source generators instead of reflection is a necessary technique.
+For performance sensitive use cases where [.NET native ahead-of-time compilation (AOT)](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net7%2Cwindows) can decrease startup times, using source generators instead of reflection is a necessary technique.

+There are numerous use cases where you can take advantage of this mechanism to simplify your every day workflow.

 It's one of the many reasons that the .NET ecosystem is one of the best for building and delivering complex, high performance applications.